YellowJacket17/michaels-adventure/README.md

 **Right arrow:** Rightward camera movement if debug mode is enabled.

 ## Audio
-All `.wav` files are ommitted from the remote repository due to file size.
+All `.wav` files are omitted from the remote repository due to file size.
 These files belong in the `src/main/resources/sound/` directory.
 The application will run with them missing, but some warnings and errors will be printed to console.
 In the `src/main/resources/sound/tracks/` directory, the application expects files named `testTrack2.wav`, `testTrack3.wav`, and `testTrack4.wav`.
 In the `src/main/resources/sound/effects/` directory, the application expects a file named `testEffect1.wav`.

 ## Notes ##
+Only compatible with Windows at the moment.
+Mac and Linux support are planned for the future.

 Special thanks to RhiSnow for the excellent YouTube series on game development in Java (YouTube channel RhiSnow).
 This series provided essential foundations for getting this project off the ground.